Emergency First Aid Kits

 8" / 12" Israeli Multi Bandage with Moisture Seal for abdominal wounds.

-This is the next essential item to carry with you in the bush to further control traumatic bleeding.
+A hemostatic gauze dressing is the next essential item to carry with you in the bush to further control traumatic bleeding.

 It is a soft, pliable gauze roll which is impregnated with kaolin which promotes coagulation.
-The 'Z-Fold' makes it easier to pack into a wound without rolling away and getting contaminated.
+The 'Z-Fold' makes it easier to pack into a wound without the reel rolling away and getting contaminated.
 Buy Now

-Another brand of hemostatic dressings is Celox Rapid Z-Folded Gauze which comes in varying lengths.
+Another brand of hemostatic dressings is Celox Rapid Z-Folded Gauze which is 3" x 60" (7.5 cm x 152.4 cm).
+Celox also comes in the longer size 3" x 120" (7.5 cm x 304.8 cm)

 A word on tampons, sanitary pads and diapers...